StephVergil/StephVergil/README.md

 # Hi, I'm Stephanie Vergil
 <a href="https://linkedin.com/in/stephanie-vergil-8982142a8"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Adaptable cybersecurity professional with expertise in risk assessment, vulnerability management, and IT operations.
+Skilled in Active Directory, cloud platforms (AWS, Azure), and programming languages including Python, PowerShell, and C++.
+I have a proven record of reducing organizational risks, enhancing system security, and driving business continuity.
+Bilingual in English and Spanish, I’m passionate about solving complex challenges and advancing secure IT practices.

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity.